 The theme.
 Tom Jones actually passed out after holding that really long note at the end.

 Johnny Cash and Shirley Bassey also recorded their own themes (the latter was called "Mr Kiss-Kiss Bang-Bang"); the Tom Jones one was just deemed the best.
 But both of them are pretty good in their own ways (though the Cash one is a bit out-of place since its country).

 Bond on the overcranked stretching machine Death Trap is supposed to be something that has the audience on the edge of their seats, but it just looks ridiculous.

 The name "Disco Volante".
-Yes, it means "UFO" in Italian, but "disco" has other connotations nowadays.
+Yes, it means "Flying Saucer" in Italian, but "disco" has other connotations nowadays.

 One-Scene Wonder: Patricia Fearing the nurse, especially when she's being massaged.

 Seinfeld Is Unfunny: The plot using a nuclear weapon to extort a ransom was considered a unique idea when this film came out, now it's arguably the most cliched Evil Plan in the book.

 Shameful Strip: Bond arguably does this to Patricia the nurse— in a public sauna of all places— when he blackmails her into having sex with him (see Unfortunate Implications below).
 The "no means yes" style smile does not make it easier to watch.